Martin8617/Defi-Wallet-for-Raspberry-Pi/README.md

 # Defi Wallet for Raspberry Pi

-The official DeFiChain AppImage release of the Defi Wallet for linux will not work for the Raspberrys.
+The official DeFiChain AppImage release of the Defi Wallet for Linux will not work for the Raspberrys.
 So I have made for myself a compiled version of the Defi Wallet for my Raspberry Pi 4B 4GB with official Raspberry Pi OS (32-Bit).
-This so called `armv7l` version is different to other linux distributions as well as different to the Raspberry Pi 64-Bit version (arm8).
+This so called `armv7l` version is different to other Linux distributions as well as different to the Raspberry Pi 64-Bit version (arm8).

 The compiled Raspberry Pi AppImage bases on the DeFiChain original source code.
 No code was modyfied and was 100% taken from the DeFiChain repository.